Upgrading the IQ Server

 General Upgrade Instructions

 The latest version of IQ Server can be downloaded from the IQ Download and Compatibility page.

-Before starting any upgrade, make sure you have reviewed all upgrade instructions provided for your current version (see additional sections below), as well as any versions that followed.
+Before starting any upgrade, review all upgrade instructions for your current version (see additional sections below), as well as any versions that followed.